 The most important investigations that are typically performed on patients with epilepsy are EEG and MRI.
-Several types of EEG are available, and various neuroimaging tests other than MRI can also be performed to diagnose epilepsy and localize site of seizure onset.
-Additionally, serological tests, in particular AED serum concentrations, are important adjuncts to the clinical evaluation of epilepsy.
+There are several types of EEG that can be done, and various neuroimaging tests other than MRI can also be performed to diagnose epilepsy and localize site of seizure onset.
+Additionally, serological tests, in particular AED serum concentration determinations, are important adjuncts to the clinical evaluation of epilepsy.